heinc1010/BAMixChecker/README.md

 For human data, we adjusted MAF condition to contain over 200 SNPs for a dataset within the target region information from the BED file.
 Even though as few as 50 SNPs could be discriminative in RNA-Seq data with 0.45 < MAF < 0.55 and 0.35 < within population < 0.65, we recommend SNPs set to have over 200 loci as the possibility of mutation decreases by decreasing MAF.

-These steps can not be automated for non-human organism due to the variability inherent to every annotation database.
+These steps cannot be automated for non-human organism due to the variability inherent to every annotation database.

 Instead, users can check the number of SNPs in the targeted region using bedtools.